-The director at the Max Planck Institute of Molecular Cell Biology and Genetics in Dresden receives the award for the discovery of a completely new state of biological matter
+The director of the Max Planck Institute for Molecular Cell Biology and Genetics in Dresden received the Körber Prize in Hamburg's City Hall for the discovery of a completely new state of biological matter

-These “condensates” resemble tiny drops.
-They form dynamically, sometimes in a matter of seconds, and are usually also quickly broken down again.
-In the degradation is disturbed –often due to age – toxic substances can be deposited in affected cells, triggering degenerative diseases such as ALS or Alzheimer's disease.
+These “condensates” resemble tiny drops, which are subject to the laws of biophysics, amongst other things.
+Unlike other cell organelles, condensates are not surrounded by a membrane.
+The very high protein concentration inside them stimulates biochemical reactions that would not be possible outside.
+Condensates form dynamically, sometimes in a matter of seconds, and are usually also rapidly degraded.
+When degradation is disrupted –often due to aging – toxic substances can be deposited in affected cells, triggering degenerative diseases such as ALS or Alzheimer's disease.
 Hyman is now looking for new drugs that could cure these diseases.

 Peter Tschentscher, First Mayor of the Free and Hanseatic City of Hamburg, says, “The Körber Prize for European Science has an outstanding international reputation and is one of the most highly endowed science prizes in the world.
 This year it will be awarded to Professor Anthony Hyman, a scientist who researches at the interface between biology and medicine in Hamburg's partner city Dresden.
 His scientific work can help to understand the causes of neurodegenerative diseases such as Alzheimer's or amyotrophic lateral sclerosis and to develop effective treatment options for these diseases.”